alexbabits/damn-vulnerable-defi-ctfs/README.md

 forge install OpenZeppelin/openzeppelin-contracts-upgradeable
 ```

-- All challenges are currently working except #5 and #6 (OpenZeppelin recently removed `ERC20Snapshot.sol` on Oct 5th, 2023).
-I may be able to fix if I somehow get an earlier version of OZ.
 - Run the tests to complete challenges:

 ```bash
 forge test --match-path test/CONTRACT_NAME_HERE.t.sol -vv
 ```

+- Challenges #5 and #6 not working because OpenZeppelin recently removed `ERC20Snapshot.sol` on Oct 5th, 2023.
+I may be able to fix it if I somehow get an earlier version of OZ.
+- Challenges #13, #14, #15 do not have a pre-made foundry test template, so if I solve these I will need to create and adapt the hardhat template from scatch.

 ## #1 Unstoppable
 - Description/Goal: Make the vault stop offering flash loans by making `flashLoan` always revert.